Connect with others who understand.

 What’s Available by Prescription?

-The true “big gun” in the fight against scalp psoriasis is Clobetasol topical.
-It’s a topical steroid available in some prescription shampoos, lotions, and solutions.
-Unlike other shampoos, Clobetasol shampoos are specifically designed for psoriasis.
-Since it’s only available by prescription, a dermatologist will need to give it to you.
-Clobetasol shampoos can be used every day for up to four weeks, or once or twice a week on a long-term basis.
-This shampoo is usually left on the scalp for about 15 minutes before washing out.
-Studies have shown that treatment with Clobetasol is highly effective at managing psoriasis build-up on the scalp.
+The most powerful treatment for scalp psoriasis is clobetasol topical, a steroid applied to skin via some prescription shampoos, lotions, and solutions.
+Unlike other shampoos, clobetasol types are specifically designed for psoriasis.
+Clobetasol shampoo can be used either every day for up to four weeks or once or twice weekly on a long-term basis.
+Studies have shown that treatment with clobetasol is highly effective at managing psoriasis buildup on the scalp.

-The National Psoriasis Foundation has a Seal of Recognition attached to certain products.
-When it’s attached to personal care products like shampoo, it means the product is formulated not to irritate the skin.
+The National Psoriasis Foundation attaches a Seal of Recognition to certain products, including shampoos, that are formulated not to irritate the skin.
 The Seal of Recognition Product Directory is available online.
-Just because a product is designed not to irritate doesn’t mean that it won’t irritate your skin specifically.
+However, just because something is meant to be nonirritating doesn’t guarantee that it won’t bother your skin.
 Be sure to test any new product on a small area of your skin first, and watch for any side effects.

 What Shampoos Have Worked for Members?

-MyPsoriasisTeam members have reported a variety of shampoos that help their scalp psoriasis symptoms:
+MyPsoriasisTeam members have reported on a variety of shampoos that help their scalp psoriasis symptoms.
+Here’s a sample of their recommendations:

 • “When I have a flare, I use shampoo as a body wash, as well as shampoo with active ingredient coal tar.”